 Vegetarian backpacking meals

-Whether you’re a vegetarian or simply wants to bring nutritious greens with you, there sure are alternative trail foods for you.
-In average daily trailing, you burn somewhere between 2500 to 4000 calories.
+Whether you’re a vegetarian or simply want to bring nutritious greens with you, there sure are alternative trail foods for you.
+In average daily training, you burn somewhere between 2500 to 4000 calories.
 That simply means you have to match that nutritional food supply for your trip.

 Go for the Good Ole Raisins and Peanuts (GORP).
 It’s every hiker’s classic snacks.
 You can add other dried foods, pretzels and raisins to make it even better.
 You can mix your own GORP at home.
 Forget buying it pre-made from the grocery store.
 Like granola, GORP is easy to make at home and oddly expensive in the supermarket.
 Did you know granola can run $5-6 a pound at a Trader Joes or Whole Foods but cost you $1 a pound to make!
 And it’s only slightly harder than making toast…